 - 1. 1440px (#main .wide centred less than 1441)

 - 2. 1367px (#main .content lefted above 1366)

 - 3. 1104px (auto #main .wide div on tablets)

 - 4. 760px (#main .content centred, auto images)

 - 5. 600px (floated div on mobiles and centres #header)

 CSS main box layout

-When the screen width is 1104 pixels or less, the #wide content div (option) and all its contents no longer have a fixed width.
-The same applies to the normal #content div when the screen width is less than 777 pixels.
+When the screen width is 1104 pixels or less, the #main .wide div (option) and all its contents no longer have a fixed width.
+The same applies to the normal #main .content div when the screen width is less than 761 pixels.

 The theme contains an additional style sheet style-extra.css which is empty by default but can be used to edit particular styles in the main style sheet style.css.
 The extra style sheet is read by browsers after the main style sheet to allow default styles to be changed.
 Bear in mind that browsers will first read the default styles then the altered ones — reading them twice — so extra styles should be used sparingly, for example to change the header background colour or something else of a minor nature.